OgetoOndicho/Human-Resource-Analytics-Project/README.md

 - Deliver a thorough and up to date  report using a BI Tool.
 - Identify key metrics and performance indicators to enable the company to track in the longterm.

+## Tools Used
+1. MySQL: For data exploration and manipulation'
+2. PowerBI: For visualization and reporting.

 ## Deliverables
 - Analyzed employee distribution by department, age, gender, and location
 - Evaluated hiring trends over time using date functions like CURDATE()